Shri Rangnath Bhatwadekar

 In my Seva (books and posts) I never intended to claim any copyright or restrict the sharing of my work.
 However, I have noticed that some individuals have taken my experiences and writings, making minor or major changes to suit their objectives.
 While I don’t mind as long as the core information remains intact, I believe it is important to provide proper attribution when my name is used as a cross-reference.
 This allows me to vouch for the authenticity of the Leelas I originally shared.

 Another example involves my article Nityanandeshwari, which focuses on Bhadrakali.
-It was copied without giving reference.
+It was copied without giving a reference.
 My simple request is for anyone sharing my experiences to give appropriate cross-references and avoid altering the original content, particularly when it comes to names and the essence of the stories.